 It forces that economy to shift away from managing its profits to managing its wealth by permitting the company to monitor and measure wealth generation.
-The following table indicates the EVA for the years 2022 and 2021:
+The following table indicates the negative EVA for the year 2023 and also for the year 2022.